 Nature is a favorite subject for many children.
 They love to learn and explore topics that have to do with nature, so gardening is an outstanding learning experience that they’ll enjoy.
 In addition, they will be excited to know that they’re growing something they can eat later!

-You can get started with your own seeds and frugal containers or choose from some of the grow kits we shared at the end of this article.
+You can get started with your seeds and frugal containers or choose from some of the grow kits we shared at the end of this article.

 Not sure what Ibotta is?
 Check out this post here.

 Just tell your children they should never eat any plant without asking you first!
 And keep that mint in a container.
 It will take over any garden space otherwise.

 For example, planting several different varieties of basil can help kids understand that there can be many types of the same animal or plant.

-For Herb Gardening Kits Check out our favorites below.
+For Herb Gardening Kits, Check out our favorites below.

-For More gardening tips check out these:
+For More gardening tips, check out these: